kobigurk/kobigurk-site/_posts/2018-07-16-creating-fake-zksnarks-proofs.md

 Wu’s [libsnark-tutorial](https://github.com/howardwu/libsnark-tutorial){:target="_blank"}, and see for yourself the changes made to the code:

-1. The program sets up a circuit for bit-decomposition — although it c.
+1. The program sets up a circuit for bit-decomposition — this is an example, and it could have been any circuit.
 1. The setup process maliciously saves Tau to disk.
 1. The prover loads Tau from disk, and uses wrong inputs to the proof.
 The prover, knowing Tau, generates the constant polynomial, disregarding the inputs.